mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 ### Identifying Components

-If you want to decompose a network object into its distinct components you can use the "igraph::decompose" function which outputs a list object with each entry representing a distinct component.
-Each object in the list can then be called using [[k]] where k is the number of the item in the list.
+If you want to decompose a network object into its distinct components you can use the `igraph::decompose` function which outputs a list object with each entry representing a distinct component.
+Each object in the list can then be called using `[[k]]` where `k` is the number of the item in the list.

 ```r